tims457/tims457.github.io.old/library/index.md

 comments: false
 ---

+*I love to read, and try to get through a couple dozen books a year.
+I didn't always keep a list so there are plenty missing.
+I've also been going back and adding a meaningful quote or two.*

 ## Some favorites
 - Antifragile
 - Boyd
+- Blindsight
 - Complexity a Guided Tour
 - Exhalation
 - Finite and Infinite Games